Kasparov versus the World: The game

 This move opened e7 so the black knight could cross over, but also kept open the a1–h8 diagonal for the black bishop.
 Kasparov perhaps had thought that 38.Rd1 was winning in this line, a position many participants on the bulletin board agreed with.
-But an exhaustive analysis shows that the World Team had the resources to hold on, at times by the narrowest of margins, if it responded with 38...Ke4.
+A Post-game exhaustive analysis shows that 38.Rd1 was winning via a full board zugzwang at move 50, if the world team responded with 38...Ke4.
 The power of the centralized black king vis-a-vis the white king off in the corner would come into play, showing that even brilliant chess moves have minor disadvantages.

 Instead of trying the complexities of the 38.Rd1 line, Kasparov said at his press conference that he had no idea how the game would turn out, and began to force the World Team into an ending in which each side got a new queen, and the outcome was still unclear.